carpentries/carpentrycon/venue.md

 ## Special Requirements

 If you are in need of special accommodations, we want to be able to assist in all ways.
-Please be sure to inform the taskforce at carpentrycon@carpentries.org prior to arrival so that you will have what you need while attending CarpentryCon
+Please be sure to inform the organisers prior to arrival so that you will have what you need while attending CarpentryCon

 ## Quiet /Prayer Rooms